*This post may contain affiliate links. Please see my disclosure for more details!*

 I don’t even know why I didn’t think of doing them myself… the idea of them is just delicious, and actually eating them is even better.
 You can of course swap the flavours to anything else you fancy.
 I am obsessed with gingerbread bakes so why did I not do these sooner!

 When it comes to blondies, it is just like brownies in that they can be difficult to bake.
-People also always get them confused between cookie bars (even though the quantities of the ingredients are completely different?!
-One egg versus three eggs suggests they aren’t the same!
+People also always get them confused between cookie bars… even though the quantities of the ingredients are completely different.

 The flavours of these gingerbread blondies are very similar to my gingerbread NYC Cookies (which is good, as they have gone down SO WELL) this year – with a mix of ground ginger, ground cinnamon and nutmeg marrying together to create absolutely heaven.